edsonpsantos/reactjs-with-mui-example/README.md

 ## ⚛ About this project ⚛
 ...

-The repository contains all code based with Typescript and MUI, with access to an external third-party API in near future.
+The repository contains all code based on Typescript and MUI, with access to an external third-party API soon.

 ##  👨‍💻 Technologies and Techniques used:
 * ReactJS
 * MUI
-* Typescrit
+* Typescript
 * Good practices

 ## Important note:
 🚀 This app is under development, so new features are being created daily.

-🙏🏽 Thanks for your attention !
+🙏🏽 Thanks for your attention!